yasound/yasound_ios/ThirdParties/Google Analytics SDK/ReadMe.txt

 service, that you reserve the right to anonymously track and report a user's activity inside of your app.

+AdSense Reporting:

+To report AdSense information when used in conjunction with the Google Ads SDK (see http://www.google.com/ads/mobileapps/), you need to first link your AdSense and Analytics accounts (see Google Analytics help for more information).
+You must call startTrackerWithAccountID *before* calling loadGoogleAd in the Ads SDK.
+In addition, you need to add the linker option -ObjC to your project (in XCode, go to Project -> Edit Project Settings -> Build -> Linking, and add -ObjC to Other Linker Flags).

 NoThumb Support:

 This version of the SDK provides a NoThumb library as well as the standard